react-cosmos/react-cosmos/README.md

 ### Node fixtures

-> Think of Node fixtures as the return value of a component (or of a render function in the case of Class components), or the first argument to `React.render`.
+> Think of Node fixtures as the return value of a function component, or the first argument to `React.render`.

 ```jsx
 // __fixtures__/disabled.js